Ageku no Hate no Kanon

 (あげくの果てのカノン, Ageku no Hate no Kanon) is a Japanese manga series written and illustrated by Kyo Yoneshiro.
 It was serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits from August 2015 to February 2018, with its chapters collected in five tankōbon volumes.

 Publication

 Ageku no Hate no Kanon, written and illustrated by Kyo Yoneshiro, was serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits from August 27, 2015, to February 27, 2018.
 Shogakukan collected its chapters in five tankōbon volumes, released from June 10, 2016, to June 12, 2018.

 The manga was licensed in France by Akata.

-Volume list
+Volumes

 Reception

 Ageku no Hate no Kanon ranked 15th on the "Nationwide Bookstore Employees' Recommended Comics" by the Honya Club website in 2018.